 The Taxonomic Profiling report is divided in three sections:

-- Reference database Summary gives an overview of the reference database used with the Taxonomic Profiler.
+- Reference database Summary Information on the applied reference database.
 A subsection is added in case any duplicates are found in the database - these are not used when constructing the taxonomic profile.

 In addition, it generates three reports: a trimming report, a graphical QC report and a supplementary QC report.
 All of these should be inspected in order to determine whether the quality of the sequencing reads and the trimming are acceptable.
 For a detailed description of the QC reports and indication on how to interpret the different values, see http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=QC_Sequencing_Reads.html.